 This unique B.S. degree in Chemistry Education has been approved by the Missouri State Department of Elementary and Secondary Education.
 Designated coursework in chemistry combined with specified courses in the physical science area and the professional education sequence will enable the chemistry education major to be certified in chemistry.
 This program requires a minimum of 133 semester hours of coursework.
 As additional graduation requirements, B.S. chemistry education majors must take the Major Field Test (MFT) in chemistry and the area Chemistry Core Curriculum Assessment Test (ChemCAT) for graduation.
-Enrollment in upper level education courses by all students seeking State Teacher Certification is limited to those students who have a cumulative GPA of 2.75, a GPA of 3.0 in Chemistry coursework, a GPA of 3.0 in professional education, and been approved by faculty in the Area of Chemistry and Physics and the Division of Education.
+Enrollment in upper level education courses by all students seeking State

+Teacher Certification is limited to those students who have a GPA of 3.0 in Chemistry coursework, a GPA of 3.0 in professional education coursework, passed all state required assessments, completed their file in the Office of Teacher Education, and been approved by faculty in the Area of Chemistry and Physics and the Division of Education.
 A person fulfilling degree requirements may be eligible to graduate with or without teacher certification.
 (Please see Division of Education - Bachelor of Science Degree Certification in Content Areas, Grades 9-12, K-12.)

 - Chemistry Education Courses (30 hours)

-- CHE 1115 General Chemistry I (5 hours)
+- o CHE 1115 General Chemistry I (5 hours)

-- CHE 1125 General Chemistry II (5 hours)
+- o CHE 1125 General Chemistry II (5 hours)

-- CHE 3002 Environmental Chemistry (2 hours)
+- o CHE 3002 Environmental Chemistry (2 hours)

-- CHE 3304 Organic Chemistry I (4 hours)
+- o CHE 3304 Organic Chemistry I (4 hours)

-- CHE 3314 Organic Chemistry II (4 hours)
+- o CHE 3314 Organic Chemistry II (4 hours)

-- CHE 3345 Analytical Chemistry (5 hours)
+- o CHE 3345 Analytical Chemistry (5 hours)

-- 138 Geneva Casebolt College of Arts and Sciences2020-2021 Undergraduate Catalog - CHE 3364 Biochemistry (4 hours) - CHE 3371 Seminar in Chemistry I (1 hour) - Required Support Courses (17 hours) - MAT 1195 Calculus I (5 hours) - Choose one of the following options: - PHY 1115 and PHY 1125 General Physics I and General Physics II (10 hours) - PHY 2215 and PHY 2225 University Physics I and University Physics II (10 hours) - SCF 3412 Chemistry Through the Eyes of Faith (2 hours) - Additional Physical Science Courses (7 hours) - PHS 1114 Introduction to Earth Science (4 hours) - PHS 3303 History & Philosophy of Science and Technology (3 hours) - Professional Education Coursework (44 hours) - o See B.S.
+- o CHE 3364 Biochemistry (4 hours)

+- o CHE 3371 Seminar in Chemistry I (1 hour)

+- Required Support Courses (17 hours)

+- o MAT 1195 Calculus I (5 hours)

+- Choose one of the following options:

+- PHY 1115 and PHY 1125 General Physics I and General Physics II (10 hours)

+- PHY 2215 and PHY 2225 University Physics I and University Physics II (10 hours)

+- o SCF 3412 Chemistry Through the Eyes of Faith (2 hours)

+- Additional Physical Science Courses (7 hours)

+- o PHS 1114 Introduction to Earth Science (4 hours)

+- o PHS 3303 History & Philosophy of Science and Technology (3 hours)

+- Professional Education Coursework (44 hours)

+- o See B.S.
 Degree Certification in Content Areas, Grades 9-12, K-12